iamjpn/kvm-powervm-test/README.md

 Adding things to the guest image
 --------------------------------

 Any desired packages for the guest image should be added to `kvm-on-powervm/configs/kvm_l1_defconfig`.
-You'll want to run `./make kvm_l1_defconfig && ./make` after any changes.
+You'll want to run `make kvm_l1_defconfig && make` after any changes.

 Troubleshooting/suggestions
 ---------------------------